 Concepts and techniques such as visualization, guided fantasy journeys, soul retrieval, time line travel and many others are borrowed from ancient shamanic practices.
 So, what is shamanism?

 Shamanism is a spiritual path.
 It holds no dogmas; instead, it offers a path to awakening.
 The Shaman seeks his or her own personal and direct communion with the sacred and does not need an intermediary.
 Hence the word Shaman, which comes from the Tungus tribe in Siberia, and has been translated as ‘the one who sees’, ‘the one who knows’ and ‘the one who sees in the dark’.
 The Shaman sees and knows the essential truth about nature of reality and the place of the human within that reality.
+Shamanism helps people to heal, regain their balance and find a true purpose that puts them in harmony with all our relations: the stone, plant and animal beings with whom we share this planet; and to help find a deep sense of belonging on this earth, our home.
 Another key element that characterizes a shaman is that she/ he works under direct and conscious guidance of spirit teachers and other helpers.

 The objective of shamanism is to bring healing, sacred teachings and spiritual guidance to the people.
-The shaman’s job is to maintain balance and harmony
+The shaman’s job is to maintain balance and harmony.
+(Chris Luttichau)